tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 docker compose down
 ```

 If you are able to connect to the server from the client, then you have successfully containerized your server, and we are ready to deploy it to the cloud!
+For this, you have two options: you can either deploy it to a cloud provider like Google Cloud Platform, or you can self-host it on a server you own.
+Feel free to choose the option that suits you best.

+## Deploying to the cloud (Google Cloud Platform)

+This is a great option if you don't mind letting Google handle the infrastructure for you, at a small cost.
+This option requires no domain name, and no TLS certificate, as GCP will handle all of that for you, without any extra configuration.
+You will need a Google account to proceed.
+This is also the more flexible path for those who want to scale their game to many players, as Google Cloud Platform has a lot of tools for managing large-scale applications.

-## Deploying to the cloud
+## Deploying to the cloud (Self-hosted)

+This is a good alternative if you don't mind running your own device for the server, which depending on your needs, could mean running a computer or Raspberry Pi 24/7.
+This option requires a domain name, and we can provision a free TLS certificate from [Let's Encrypt](https://letsencrypt.org/).
+You will also need the ability to forward ports on your router, and a static IP address from your ISP is recommended, but not required if you don't mind updating your domain's DNS records every time your IP address changes.
+All in all, it's a bit more work, but has potential to be cheaper at the expense of being less scalable.